 The Department of Business Administration offers seven majors:

-- Business Administration
+- Business Administration (Music Business or Economics)

 - International Business

 There is also a combined Business and Economics major, which incorporates courses from both the Departments of Business Administration and Economics.

 Minors provide students the opportunity to study and obtain a professional credential in an area of study that is in addition to their major.
 The Department of Business Administration offers eight minors: Business Administration (for non-business majors only), Business Analytics, Business Minor for Science Majors, International Business, Music Business, Accounting, Management Information Systems, and Marketing.

 Transfer students must complete at least four of the upper division courses required in the major at Augsburg, or at least three courses in the minor, or obtain an exemption from the department.
 Transfer courses must be approved by the department.
 Transfer courses taken more than 10 years ago will not be accepted.
 Business courses (ACC, BUS, FIN, MIS, MKT) taken at Augsburg more than 10 years ago will not be applied toward a major unless approved by a faculty member in the student’s designated major area.
 Suitable intervening work experience will also be considered.

 Students who plan to pursue any of our business majors are strongly encouraged to select a departmental advisor who teaches in their major.
 This should be done by the end of sophomore year at the latest.
 In addition to advising, departmental faculty can counsel students on their careers, assist in obtaining internships or jobs, and provide letters of recommendation for prospective employers or graduate programs.
 The Business Administrator is also available for advising questions relating to degree progress, course selection, and international courses abroad.